MhassanAv/Storefront_API/README.md

 ### JWTs

-you will take user token and place it in header so that you can access certien routes
+you will take user token and place it in header so that you can access certain routes